masamiy/DataStoryTelling/content/3-Narrative.md

 Facts and evidence rarely help as people tend to reject any information or facts that counter their beliefs.
 So, data has to be in a context.
 People remember how a story makes them feel.
 It is important to know your audience and frame your idea to align with their values/views.

 ### Tell a story for a wider and non-specialised audience
-You can see beutiful summaries of scientific findings [here](https://www.usefulscience.org/).
-The aim of the site is to make science science useful in daily life and tell you about it in 5 seconds.
-They target wider and non-specifice audience.
+You can see beutiful summaries of scientific findings in [Useful Science](https://www.usefulscience.org/).
+The aim of the site is to make science useful in daily life by telling  a new discovery in 5 seconds' reading to wider and non-specifice audience.
 {% include figure.html img="Useful_Science.png" alt="Storyboarding" caption="usefulscience.org" width="75%" %}